gv-sh/python-101/README.md

 fruits = ["apple", "banana", "cherry"] print(random.choice(fruits))
 ```

+**Some more useful modules:**
+- `datetime`: For working with dates and times
+- `os`: For interacting with the operating system
+- `sys`: For interacting with the Python interpreter
+- `json`: For working with JSON data
+- `csv`: For working with CSV files

 **Exercise**: Use a function from the `datetime` module to print the current date.